 Must-Have Podcasting Equipment

 Yeticaster bundle with Yeti USB microphone, Radius III Shockmount and Compass boom arm

-While you can certainly produce a quality podcast with just a microphone and a laptop, there are plenty of useful accessories available to improve your sound and make life easier.
+You can certainly produce a quality podcast with just a microphone and a laptop.
+But there are plenty of useful accessories available to improve your sound and make life easier.
 Two tools that can make a difference right away are the pop filter and the shockmount (also called a suspension mount).

 If you're thinking about adding accessories to your setup, the Yeticaster bundle is an obvious choice.
 Yeticaster combines the Yeti USB mic with the Compass boom arm and Radius III shockmount, offering podcasters a convenient one-box solution.
 Both accessories are compatible with Yeti X and most XLR microphones, allowing you to upgrade your setup in the future.